Mount Adams (New Hampshire)

-The Aetherius Society claims that Mount Adams is one of 19 "holy mountains" around the world.

 Climbing and recreation

 Mount Adams is a popular hiking and climbing destination for experienced and novice mountaineers alike.
 The mountain is climbed in all four seasons, although it is more often climbed from late spring through early fall.
 The peak is known to have dangerously erratic weather, especially in winter.
 There is a prominent sign just prior to the most exposed section of Mount Adams urging hikers to turn around at the first sign of inclement weather.

 Winter hiking anywhere in the White Mountains requires specialized equipment and skills, as severe storms can develop suddenly.
 High winds and low temperatures can combine to make winter conditions on Mount Adams approximately equal to the worst reported from Antarctica.

 There are numerous direct routes to the summit of Mount Adams.
 All routes are considered either Class 1 or Class 2, involve about 4 mi to 5 mi each way, and gain approximately 4500 ft in elevation.

 One popular route on Adams year-round is the Valley Way, which connects with the Gulfside Trail and Lowe's Path.
 The Air Line is considered the standard winter route on Mount Adams, as it is perhaps the most direct route to the summit.
 The route gains about 4500 ft in elevation over about 4.3 mi from trailhead to summit.
 The last 1,000 feet of this route are extremely exposed, leaving mountaineers vulnerable to the storms known to frequent mountains in the Presidential Range.

 Due to their relative proximity, Mount Adams and nearby Mount Madison are frequently climbed on the same day by mountaineers.
 A hike to both summits includes a round trip of about 10.4 mi and cumulative elevation gain of more than 5000 ft.
 The route begins on the Valley Way, which brings hikers to the Madison Hut.
 From the Madison Hut, hikers can then access the summits of both Mount Madison and Mount Adams.